Beehiiv vs Substack

 Why Beehiiv is popular for growth-focused creators

 Beehiiv leans into growth tooling—especially its referral program (paid plans).
 If you like systems for growth, Beehiiv feels more like a growth product than a publishing platform.
+It also supports embedded subscribe forms you can add to your site (see Beehiiv embed forms).

 Monetization: which is better for freelancers?